selinachu/DUCC-cTAKES-AWS/README.md

 Replace the FilesInDirectoryCollectionReader.xml in _.../apache-ctakes-3.2.2/desc/ctakes-core/desc/collection_reader/_ with the the [FilesInDirectoryCollectionReader.xml](https://github.com/selinachu/DUCC-cTAKES-AWS/blob/master/FilesInDirectoryCollectionReader.xml) in this repository

+Set up of ShangriDocs+DUCC+cTAKES is based on [ctakes-scale-out-with-uima-ducc](https://github.com/yiwenliuable/ctakes-scale-out-with-uima-ducc).

 ### Setting up DUCC with cTAKES and Shangridocs